-You've just cleaned thelitter box for your kitty.
+You've just cleaned the litter box for your kitty.
 It's all fresh and free of the litter box smell, and if you've got a quality crystal based cat litter, you shouldn't need to clean it fully for several weeks.
-Yourfeline friendcat decides they need to use it right now, of course.
+Your feline friend cat decides they need to use it right now, of course.
 They daintily do their business and... oh no!
 They're kicking like mad, your cat makes a mess in the litter box, sending kitty litter flying all over the floor.
-All your hard work, is ruined and you see kitty litter scattered everywhere.
-Well, it's not just you or your cat.
-As you go to type in "cat digging in litter box" in your search bar, you'll find that this is a really common thing that messy cats do.
-But why?
-And what can you do about the litter tracking?
+All your hard work is ruined and you see kitty litter scattered everywhere.
+Don’t worry, you’re not alone in this struggle.
+Manycat owners face the challenge ofcat litter tracking.
+So, why does yourcat do this, and what can you do to tackle this issue?

 Why is my cat kicking theirfresh litter everywhere?